EliB24/Google-Capstone-project-Cyclistic-Case-Study/README.md

              y = "Number of rides", fill = "User type") + scale_fill_manual(values = c("member" = "#6495ED", "casual" = "#66CDAA"))
 ```
+Monthly ride counts show strong seasonal effects for both groups, with peaks in summer months and declines in winter.
+However, casual riders’ activity is much more sensitive to seasonality, with winter months showing drastic reductions.
+Members, on the other hand, demonstrate a more stable year-round usage, again suggesting functional use independent of weather or tourism cycles

 ![Number of rides by User type and Month](Images/Number_of_rides_by_User_type_and_Month.png)

 ```{r}
 ggplot(stat_hours, aes(x = `number of hours`, y = count, fill = type)) +
   geom_col(position = "dodge") +